 Elderly Anxiety: What to Be Aware Of

 This is why it is so important for anyone with a senior in their life to be aware of common elderly anxiety disorders, their symptoms and when seniors need help.
-The best thing that concerned loved ones can do is to help spot these problems and then help their senior loved one get the attention that they need.
-Here is some important information to understand about elderly anxiety disorders:
+The best thing that concerned loved ones can do is to help spot these problems and then help their senior et the attention that they need.
+Here is some important information to understand elderly anxiety disorders:

 - Seniors who are on multiple medications can sometimes exacerbate their anxiety.
 It is important to be aware of all of the side effects of different medications, as well as the side effects of mixing medications as well.